An overview of the latest progress of the DICOM standard from the recent base standard meeting

 consider.

-This supplement was voted ready to go out for Public
+This supplement was voted ready to go out for Letter

 This supplement adds the Send in DICOMweb to mirror the